-Normally the flow of the blood in veins has almost no pressure, but when these new connection is made between the artery and vein this fistula has a flow of blood with pressure.
-The fistula is used for hemodialysis by placing two needles in different places in to the fistula.
+Normally the flow of the blood in veins has almost no pressure, but when this new connection is made between the artery and vein this fistula has a flow of blood with pressure.
+The fistula is used for hemodialysis by placing two needles in different places into the fistula.

 The needles have special tubing attached.
 Blood flows through the other needle and tubing.
-Patients should take following precautions for care of fistula.
+Patients should take the following precautions for the care of fistula.

 - Do not allow blood pressure to be recorded on that arm

 - Do not allow blood to be drawn or intravenous injections to be started

 - Do not wear a watch or tight clothing with elastic or bands

 - Do not sleep on top of your fistula arm

 Jugular, Subclavian and Femoral Vein CannulationThis is a simple procedure and done when a patient needs urgent dialysis and A-V Fistula is not done or not matured.
 Now days-double lumen catheters are available so that we can do dialysis without any problems.
 Part of the tube lies in vein and part is outside the skin.
 It is used only when there is no other means of vascular access available.